-- Through printing: For example, if the adhesion on Mo - For example, if the adhesion on Metamark 5 is not good (with lamps at Full Power, Carriage Speed 7, 8 Pass Bi Direction mode); then its fair to say that lamps need replacement. - ▶ Visual Check: For this purpose, you need to take the lamp assembly out (Refer to Changing the Lamps) and visually check the condition of the lamp (without touching the lamp surface); the glass of the lamp should be clear.
+- Through printing: For example, if the adhesion on Metamark 5 is not good (with lamps at Full Power, Carriage Speed 7, 8 Pass Bi Direction mode); then its fair to say that lamps need replacement. - Visual Check: For this purpose, you need to take the lamp assembly out (Refer to Changing the Lamps) and visually check the condition of the lamp (without touching the lamp surface); the glass of the lamp should be clear.
 If it has turned white of dark yellow / brown; the lamps need replacement.

-3.13 Replacing the UV Lamps
+13. Replacing the UV Lamps

-- Tools Required: 4 mm L -key, a small flat screw driver & cotton gloves. - ▶ Parts Required: 2 x E26XH (UV Lamps for Anapurna M4F). - Power the engine down (Power OFF by pushing in the Emergency Button). - Make sure the lamps are not warm (let the lamps cool down). - Remove the data connector going in the lamp assembly. - ▶ Take the 2 L-key screws out (using the 4 mm L-key). - Lift the lamp assembly out of the housing using the handle on the top of the lamp assembly.
+- ▶ Tools Required: 4 mm L -key, a small flat screw driver & cotton gloves. - Parts Required: 2 x E26XH (UV Lamps for :Anapurna M2).

-- ▶ Tilt the lamp assembly and you will be able to access the lamp. - Unscrew the 2 flat screws connecting the lamp wires to the connector (one on each side). - Wear Cotton Gloves while handling the lamp. - Take the lamp out of the housing. - The new lamp comes with a isopropyl tissue; before putting the new lamp in, wipe / clean the lamp with the isopropyl tissue making sure there are no finger marks / grease marks left on the glass. - Do not touch the lamp glass while putting it in the housing; if you do, please clean the lamp glass again with the isopropyl tissue.
+- Make sure the lamps are not warm (let the lamps cool down). - Remove the data connector going in the lamp assembly. - Take the 2 L-key screws out (using the 4 mm L-key). - Lift the lamp assembly out of the housing using the handle on the top of the lamp assembly. - Tilt the lamp assembly and you will be able to access the lamp. - Unscrew the 2 flat screws connecting the lamp wires to the connector (one on each side).

-- The bubble on the lamp glass should stay on the inner side (should not face the media while printing). - Put the wires back into the connectors and make sure they are secure. - Put the lamp assembly back into the carriage housing. - Reconnect the UV data cable on the top of the lamp assembly. - Turn the Power 'ON' & the engine is ready for printing.
+- Wear Cotton Gloves while handling the lamp. - Take the lamp out of the housing. - The new lamp comes with a isopropyl tissue; before putting the new lamp in, wipe / clean the lamp with the isopropyl tissue making sure there are no finger marks / grease marks left on the glass. - Do not touch the lamp glass while putting it in the housing; if you do, please clean the lamp glass again with the isopropyl tissue. - ▶ The bubble on the lamp glass should stay on the inner side (should not face the media while printing). - Put the wires back into the connectors and make sure they are secure. - Put the lamp assembly back into the carriage housing. - Reconnect the UV data cable on the top of the lamp assembly. - Turn the Power 'ON' & the engine is ready for printing.

-3.14 Cleaning the UV Lamp Crystal Glass.
+14. Cleaning the UV Lamp Crystal Glass.

-- ▶ Turn the lamps OFF and wait till they cool down. - Press ESC so that engine is in OFFLINE mode.
+- Turn the lamps OFF and wait till they cool down. - Press ESC so that engine is in OFFLINE mode.